weatry/pattern/README.md

 2. It may impact performance too, refactor it first and see.

 __Step 8: Inline local variable 'totalAmount' and 'totalFrequentRenterPoints' - git checkout rental.8.__

+__Step 9: Move getCharge and getFrequentRenterPoints to Movie - git checkout rental.9.__

+1. A method uses too many properties of other class, but it ought to be a member of current class logically.
+2. Middleman can be used here to be a mediator, just like Rental keeps the method but has no content.